 - Moist heat: “Dark red macules or papules covered with fatty or thick, crusted scales.
 The skin cries.
 There may also be pustules.

-- Toxic Heat: “erythematous or pustular abrasions that develop and spread swiftly, frequently gathering on top of each other.
-There are red scales that fall off easily and there is itching, burning, and pain.
+- Toxic Heat: “erythematous or pustular abrasions that develop and spread swiftly, frequently gathering on each other.
+There are red scales that fall off easily, and there is itching, burning, and pain.

 In clinical practice, we find that the patient presents a mixed pattern.
 This means they don’t fall into a single pattern of blood heat or toxic heat.
-Very often they show two or more of these designs at the same time.
+Very often, they show two or more of these designs simultaneously.
 It is then up to the physician to identify which pattern is more dominant in the patient’s presentation and appropriate treatment.

 Acupuncture treatment of psoriasis has been shown to promote the release of natural pain relievers in the body, reduce inflammation, relieve stress, and improve blood circulation.